-Construction worker who died after shooting mourned as loving grandfather dedicated to job
+Construction worker who died after shooting is mourned as loving grandfather dedicated to job

 Flores’s shooting caught the attention of D.C.
 Police Chief Peter Newsham, who hours after the attack mentioned it at a community meeting on crime, highlighting the brazenness of some of this year’s violence.
 Noting the circumstances, the chief said, “We just can’t have that in our community.”

-The shooting occurred about 1:50 p.m. in the 1600 block of Olive Street NE, a residential area of the Deanwood neighborhood.
+The shooting occurred about 1:50 p.m. on Nov.
+18 in the 1600 block of Olive Street NE, a residential area of the Deanwood neighborhood.
 The house under construction was just beginning to take shape.

 Luis Flores said his father was with a co-worker who was on the second floor helping to secure the new staircase.
 He said the gunman demanded wallets from both his father and the co-worker.
 He said the co-worker moved a bit and the gunman inched closer to his father and pulled the trigger.